danfuzz/samizdat/doc/language-guide/02-data.md

   A derived data type can be specified in code by indicating its name in parentheses, preceded by `@@`.
-If the name is a literal string, then the parentheses may be omitted.
-Furthermore, if the name is a literal string which abides by the syntax for identifiers in the language, then the double quotes may be omitted.
+If the name is a literal string, then the parentheses can be omitted.
+Furthermore, if the name is a literal string which abides by the syntax for identifiers in the language, then the double quotes can be omitted.
 For example, all of `@@("blort")`, `@@"blort"`, and `@@blort` refer to the same type.

 * TODO: The third kind of type is an "derived opaque" type.
 These have a